 "He stated he thought he was going to die and that the guy would try to get out of the garage, and described thinking he could act like a caged animal. ...
 He stated he didn't want the male to get away and that he wanted him to be caught.
 He stated that the police can't catch burglars in the act."

-So Kaarma did what any responsible gun owner would do: He sprayed four shots from his shotgun around the garage, striking 17-year-old Dire Dede in the shoulder and head.
-Dede, who was unarmed, lated died from his injuries.
+So Kaarma did what any responsible gun owner would do: He sprayed four shots from his shotgun into the garage, striking 17-year-old Dire Dede in the shoulder and head.
+Dede, who was unarmed, later died from his injuries.

 Kaarma claims he didn't speak with Dede but Pflager, his wife, told police she heard Kaarma say "Hey, hey" as he chambered the shotgun.
 Pflager also said Dede said "hey" or "wait" before her husband opened fire.